mojaloop/pisp-project/docs/linking/README.md

 ## 4.2.
 Bad consentRequests
 When the DFSP receives the POST /consentRequests request from the PISP, any number of processing or validation errors could occur, such as:

-1. FSP does not support any requested authentication channels
+1. FSP does not support any requested authentication channels (Error code: `7203`)
-2. FSP does not support any requested scope actions
+2. FSP does not support any requested scope actions (Error code: `7204`)
-3. FSP does not find scopes suitable
+3. FSP does not find scopes suitable (Error code: `7209`)
-4. FSP does not trust PISP callback URI
+4. FSP does not trust PISP callback URI (Error code: `7210`)
-5. FSP does not allow consent requests for specified username
+5. FSP does not allow consent requests for specified username (Error code: `7211`)
-6. Any other checks or validation of the consentRequests on the DFSP's side fail
+6. Any other checks or validation of the consentRequests on the DFSP's side fail (Error code: `7208`)

 In this case, the DFSP must inform the PISP of the failure by sending a PUT /consentRequests/{ID}/error callback to the PISP.